Subscribe to our newsletter!

 Look for legitimate negative reviews.
 Now, you should not let one negative review for an agency that has had hundreds of clients swing you in one direction or another but do look out for the red flags.
 Consistent patterns in awful reviews are a bad thing.

-In addition, do some research on the CEO of the company, too.
+In addition, do some research on the CEO of the company.
 Try to see if there have been any complaints about that person.
 If you see a common thread with negative reviews, such as missed deadlines, a long time to respond, poor quality, or bugs in the project, they’re probably a lousy company.
 A good place to see how they run their business is Glassdoor.
 Doing a bit of Googling could save you potentially lots of headaches in the future.

 All in all, make sure that you look at the obvious parts first.
 Look on the company's website for testimonials and products that they have worked on.
 Also, do a little digging for yourself besides having the company spoon-feed you a few of their favorite clients.
 Lastly, check that there is nothing bad being said about that company.
 Hearing what other clients say about an agency is a great predictor of how your potential outcome may be with that company.